Jeff Fenech to donate his post-boxing brain to science

 Research into the brains of ex-athletes shows that repeated knocks to the head – like those experienced by boxers and football players – might be causing serious brain disease.

-Recent events have left Fenech worried about the effects a career that saw him claim world titles in three different boxing divisions and win 29 of his 33 professional fights might have had on his body.
+Recent events have left Fenech worried about the effects that a career in which he claimed world titles in three different divisions and won 29 of his 33 professional fights might have had on his body.

 He said personal experiences, as well as seeing friends deteriorate to the point where they could no longer speak, prompted him to make the extraordinary decision.